 Co-Signing

-A co-signer is someone who agrees to be responsible for a loan along with the borrower but is slightly different from a co-borrower or joint credit card owner.
+A co-signer is someone who agrees to be held responsible for a loan along with the borrower.
+But a co-signer is slightly different from a co-borrower or joint credit card owner.
 Usually, co-signing is done when the borrower does not have enough credit or income to get a loan on their own.
 A co-signer typically has good credit and can afford to repay the loan if the borrower cannot.

 Co-signing a loan is a big decision and should not be taken lightly.
 The co-signer is taking on just as much responsibility as the borrower for debt repayment but does not have access to the account or ownership of the property (for mortgages).
 Instead, a co-signer vouches for the person applying for the loan and puts their credit on the line.
 If the original borrower makes a late payment or defaults on the loan, both of their credit scores may take a hit.